About Us

 LMFT (139605)

-I was born and raised in a close-knit community and developed a strong sense of empathy and understanding from an early age.
+I am a Licensed Marriage and Family Therapist and I was born and raised in a close-knit community and developed a strong sense of empathy and understanding from an early age.
 This innate ability to connect with others, combined with a natural curiosity about the complexities of the human mind, led me to pursue a career in therapy.
-After completing a Bachelor's degree in Psychology, I went on to earn a Master's degree in Marriage and Family Therapy, solidifying my foundation in the field.
+After completing a Bachelor of Arts degree in Psychology, I went on to earn a Master's degree in Marriage and Family Therapy, solidifying my foundation in the field.

 Throughout my career, I have worked in a variety of settings, gaining invaluable experience in both individual and group therapy.
 I have provided counseling services to diverse populations, including children, adolescents, adults, couples and families, each with their unique set of challenges and needs.
 I have also worked with individuals facing a wide range of mental health issues, such as anxiety, depression, trauma, addiction, and relationship difficulties.
 I utilize a person-centered and strengths-based approach to therapy.
 I strive to create a safe and non-judgmental space where clients can freely express themselves, explore their thoughts and emotions, and work towards personal growth and healing.